 |FINA 4221||2||Principles of Corporate Finance||Complete Prior to Joining CFE||Finance Major Core Requirement|

 Students admitted to the CFE will be granted permission to register for the corresponding course, depending on their placement with the fixed income or growth fund.
-As the Funds Enterprise is a one year commitment, students should register for the corresponding course for both the spring and fall semester, earning a total of 6 credits (3 credits each semester).
+As the Funds Enterprise is a one year commitment, students should register for the corresponding course for both the spring and fall semester, earning a total of 8 credits (4 credits each semester).
+Of the 8 credits total for the enterprise experience, 4 will count towards the finance major.

 Focus Areas Include: